lihaoyi/scala.rx/readme.md

 Error Handling
 --------------

-Since the body of an `Rx` can be any arbitrary scala code, it can throw exceptions.
+Since the body of an `Rx` can be any arbitrary Scala code, it can throw exceptions.
 Propagating the exception up the call stack would not make much sense, as the code evaluating the `Rx` is probably not in control of the reason it failed.
 Instead, any exceptions are caught by the `Rx` itself and stored internally as a `Try`.

 This can be seen in the following unit test: